Bayesian E(3)-Equivariant Interatomic Potential with Iterative Restratification of Many-body Message Passing: Methods

 \subsubsection{Mean-Variance Estimation}

 Uncertainty estimation is a critical capability for neural networks.
 Unlike BNNs that model a posterior over parameters, MVE~\cite{nix_estimating_1994} provides a non-Bayesian alternative by augmenting the network to output a predictive mean~$\mu_\ast(x)$ and a predictive variance~$\sigma_\ast^2(x)$ for each input~$x$.
-At first glance, one might consider deriving force uncertainty from the differentiated kernel, as shown in the proof in SI Section~G.1.
+At first glance, one might consider deriving force uncertainty from the differentiated kernel, as shown in the proof in Supplementary Section~G.1.
 However, this approach fails due to a fundamental limitation of the MVE model.
 In MVE($f$), predictions at different points are independent, denoted by ${f(x) \perp f(x^\prime)}$ for $x \neq x^\prime$, where $\perp$ indicates statistical independence.
 This independence implies that the corresponding Gaussian process has a degenerate kernel of the form ${K(x, x^\prime) = \mathbbm{1}_{[x=x^\prime]} \sigma^2 \left( \frac{x + x^\prime}{2} \right)}$, where $\mathbbm{1}_{[{x}={x}']}$ is the indicator function, which equals 1 when $x = x^\prime$ and 0 otherwise.
 Hence, the kernel is non-zero only with $x = x^\prime$.
-Consequently, when we attempt to apply Theorem~1.1 from SI Section~G.1, the gradient~$\nabla_{\mathrm{x}} K(x)$ becomes ill-defined at the discontinuity, preventing us from obtaining meaningful force uncertainties through kernel differentiation.
-We provide a detailed proof of the above in SI Section~G.
+Consequently, when we apply Theorem~1.1 from Supplementary Section~G.1, the gradient~$\nabla_{\mathrm{x}} K(x)$ becomes ill-defined at the discontinuity, preventing us from obtaining meaningful force uncertainties through kernel differentiation.
+We provide a detailed proof of this in Supplementary Section~G.

 In this work, all Bayesian approaches employ MVE modules with either 2 or 8 output heads.
 The 2-head module outputs mean energy and energy variance ($\mu_E, \sigma^2_E$) and is used when modeling energy uncertainty alone.
-The 8-head module outputs energy predictions plus force covariance components ($\mu_E, \sigma^2_E, \sigma_{L1}, \sigma_{L2}, \sigma_{L3}, \sigma_{L4}, \sigma_{L5} \sigma_{L6}$), where $\sigma_{Li}$ represents the $i$-th unique element of a ($3 \times 3$) lower triangular matrix~$L$.
+The 8-head module outputs energy predictions plus force covariance components ($\mu_E, \sigma^2_E, \sigma_{L1}, \sigma_{L2}, \sigma_{L3}, \sigma_{L4}, \sigma_{L5}, \sigma_{L6}$), where $\sigma_{Li}$ represents the $i$-th unique element of a ($3 \times 3$) lower triangular matrix~$L$.
 This matrix is used to construct the full symmetric force covariance matrix for positive definiteness.
-The 8-head architecture is employed when jointly modeling energy and force uncertainties, enabling comprehensive uncertainty quantification across both quantities.
-To guarantee strictly positive variance predictions, we apply either softplus or exponential activation functions to the variance outputs.
+The 8-head architecture is used when jointly modeling energy and force uncertainties together, enabling comprehensive uncertainty quantification across both quantities.
+To guarantee strictly positive variance predictions, we apply softplus or exponential activation functions to the variance output.